bluguja/roses/README.md

 ## Installation

-    1. Navigate to the repo on GitHub at MY GITHUB URL
+    1. Navigate to the repo on GitHub at https://github.com/bluguja/roses/tree/master
     2. Fork and clone repo to your local machine.
-    3. Click the green Clone or Download button and copy the remote URL.
+    3. Click the green Clone or Download button and copy the remote https://github.com/bluguja/roses/tree/master
     4. Type git clone then paste the copied URL into your terminal.
     5. Type 'bundle install' to install dependencies.